gaverhae/blog/blog/content/md/posts/2021-05-30-imperative-turing.md

 We can now read the ribbon, and we have computed \\(2 + 1 = 3\\).

+## Programmable machines

+The example Turing machine above is running a specific program.
+This may seem a bit limiting, but, as programmers, we know that if yoou can write a program in a "Turing-complete" language, you can write a programmable program.
+This turns out to be true of Turing machines.
+They are, after all, the very definition of "Turing-complete".

-The model of a Turing machine is powerful enough to define the model of a Turing machine.
-That is, it is possible to define a specific Turing machine, generally called "the unversal Turing machine" (UTM).
+That is, the model of a Turing machine is powerful enough to describe the model of a Turing machine.
+In other words, it is possible to define a specific Turing machine, generally called "the unversal Turing machine" (UTM), which can read a description of a Turing machine and an input for it, and simulate the execution of the described Turing machine on the given input.
 More precisely:

-- The alphabet of the UTM is righ enough that one can describe any other Turing machine using it.
+- The alphabet of the UTM is rich enough that one can describe any other Turing machine using it.
+(For example, that alphabet could be \\(\\{0, 1,
+  \\epsilon\\}\\).)
-- That definition would include the specification of the input alphabet of the "simulated" Turing machine.
+- That definition would include the specification of the input alphabet of the "simulated" Turing machine, or an encoding thereof.
-- A given run of the UTM would correspond to a given run of the simulated machine _on a specific input for that machine_; therefore the initial ribbon of the UTM can be described as containing two parts: first, a description of the simulated turing machine, and second, the input for the simulated Turing machine.
+- A given run of the UTM would correspond to a given run of the simulated machine _on a specific input for that machine_; therefore the initial ribbon of the UTM can be described as containing two parts: first, a description of the simulated Turing machine, and second, the input for the simulated Turing machine.

-The UTM can simulate itself, etc., though it obviously gets really tedious really fast.
+The UTM can simulate itself simulating another machine, etc., though it obviously gets really tedious really fast.

 Why is any of this relevant?
-If you squint a little bit, a Turing machine is a really good description of modern CPUs.
-The CPU reads from memory (which is indexed 0 to many), the CPU has internal state (registers), and the CPU makes its computations one step at a time by reading an instruction from memory, changing its internal state, and moving on to another location in memory.
+If you squint a little bit, a Turing machine is a really good description of a programmer trying to understand imperative code.

-It is also a very good model to represent the state of a computer programmer trying to understand imperative code.
-Imagine the following C code:
+As an example, let's take a look at the following C code:

 ```c
 /* 1 */  int x = 1;